ACK Receipt Format (Verifiable Credential)

 Validate Signature

-Verify the cryptographic signature (proof
+Verify the cryptographic signature (

 ) on the VC using the public key